 Very few wisdom teeth manage to grow into the back of the mouth without presenting numerous complications and problems—if they manage to grow into place at all.
 Every year lots of older teens and young adults are challenged by impacted, infected, decayed, and malpositioned wisdom teeth which can pose a very serious threat to your oral health and your systemic health.

-A wisdom tooth that is found to be immediately unhealthy or one that foreshadows future health risks should be removed in a timely manner.
+A wisdom tooth that is found to be immediately unhealthy or one that foreshadows future health risks should be removed promptly.
 Wisdom teeth can contribute to chronic low-grade infections, bone destruction, tooth decay, and spontaneous pain if treatment is not rendered quickly.

 Best dentist appointment ever.
 They’re kind and understanding.
 Not afraid to go to the dentist anymore.
 Looking forward to my next appointment.